Gmetisl2/Gmetis/README.md

 # Gmetis

-AI Agent - MEME token on MetisL2 network with just a hint of utility in case if the market would shift that direction
+AI Agent - MEME Token on MetisL2 network with a Touch of Utility in case if the market would shift that direction